chankrrn/WRO-FE-YBR/README.md

 Motor Encoder
 ```

-LiDAR replaced the ultrasonic / light-sensor approach because its 2D environmental information matched our localization and navigation strategy more effectively.
+The ultrasonic and light-sensor approach was removed because the final localization strategy required richer two-dimensional environmental information.
+LiDAR provided field geometry over many directions and therefore matched the navigation architecture more effectively.

+The camera remains important because LiDAR cannot determine the red or green color of a traffic pillar, while the BNO055 provides orientation information and the motor encoder provides drivetrain feedback.

 ---